twelve13/project01_simon/README.md

 Approach Taken:

-The goal was to create a spin-off of the classic game, Simon, with a DC Metro theme.
+The goal was to create a spin-off of the classic memory game, Simon, with a DC Metro theme.
 The basic rules and setup were observed in the inital set up of the game, then liberties were taken to fit the new game theme.
-Once the original Javascript game logic proved to be faulty, sessions with the instructors led to a working script.
-Next, a dynamic score-keeping board was created to add to the basic look and feel of the game.
+A dynamic score-keeping board was created to add to the basic look and feel of the game.

 Installation Instructions: